george-hawkins/arf-drone/pixhawk-setup.md

 _No GPS fix._
 <img width="512" src="images/mission-planner/arming/3-gps-fix.png">

 Even once it has an inital fix it can take a while longer to get a satisfactorily accurate fix.
-If you ever had an old Garmin or similar handheld GPS unit, you'll remember the initial large circle around your initial position getting smaller and smaller as it acquired signals from further satellites and could gradually narrow down your position.
+If you ever had an old Garmin or similar handheld GPS unit, you'll remember the initial large circle around your position getting smaller and smaller as it acquired signals from further satellites and could gradually narrow down your position.

 So despite a GPS fix I sometimes saw further arming failures that were down to it not yet having an accurate enough fix.
 The reasons shown in these cases included "Need 3D Fix" - which is clear enough, "check fence" - this isn't quite as clear, if you've got geofencing enabled (we'll come to that later) then it needs a good initial fix to define the bounds of the geofenced region, and lastly I sometimes got "GPS speed error 1.4 (needs 1.0)" - this is the most obscure and I'm not really sure what it means (perhaps that the GPS is not yet sure that the craft isn't moving).
 In all cases I just had to wait further until the GPS acquired a suitably accurate fix.
 Sometimes though this wait can be exaperatingly long and it can be useful to see more about what's going on - there's a separate [GPS section](#gps) later that covers this.